Worgav Principalities and Powers

 • M = hype state, +2 momentum bonus

 • Momentum: The cumulative bonus or penalty to succeed in any action based on previous success or failure.
-The absolute value of momentum causes 1 point of fatigue damage per round.
+Each point of absolute momentum causes 1 point of fatigue damage per round; for example, +3 or -3 momentum causes 3 fatigue per round.
 The only way to stop momentum fatigue is to break away from combat and take a 1-minute break to calm down.

 Semi-Lethal Real Shock and Fire Suppression